Top Bathtub Designs & How To Easily Clean a Tub

 Natural Stone Natural stone tubs include those made from travertine, onyx, limestone, sandstone, and more.

-If you wish to make a luxe statement in your bath, natural stone is a top choice.
-Natural stone bathtubs are often handcrafted; this will be reflected in the price.
+If you wish to make a luxe statement in your bath, then natural stone is a top choice.

 Stone tubs are very heavy so make sure your bathroom floor can support the weight, which can be 2,000 lbs. or more.
 Although natural stone can be expensive, it’s beautiful, durable, and retains heat well.
 And unlike steel or plastics, it isn’t susceptible to chips or cracks.